+We've all heard that enamel is important to tooth health.
+But what happens when your enamel doesn't develop properly?
 Enamel dysplasia is a condition that affects the normal levels of one's tooth enamel.
-A form of exceptionally hard tissue, enamel acts as a protective outer shell to cover the part of the tooth that contains the sensitive pulp, dentin and cementum tissues.
-The condition is usually caused by hypoplasia, which is the malformation of the tooth enamel; or by enamel that doesn't adequately calcify.
-It ultimately affects the visible surface areas of the teeth, according to the Journal of Advanced Oral Research.
+A form of exceptionally hard tissue, enamel acts as a protective outer shell to cover the part of the tooth that contains the sensitive pulp, dentin, and cementum tissues.
+The condition is usually caused by hypoplasia, which is the tooth enamel's malformation; or by enamel that doesn't adequately calcify.
+Read on to learn about how enamel dysplasia might manifest itself in your oral health.

 Five Signs You May Have Enamel Dysplasia

 Patients suffering from this type of dysplasia may produce some very distinct symptoms:

 - Pits and Fissures - Back teeth, such as molars and premolars, often erupt completely with grooves and hollows in the enamel.
 These are called pits and fissures, and their purpose is to help you grind food without damaging your teeth.
 The hollows become deeper, however, if the enamel is too thin, to begin with.
 Over time, the buildup of plaque and bacteria in the grooves releases acids that eat away at already insufficient enamel – resulting in clear signs of dysplasia.